 no living being and pursues nothing but the mindless whims of any

-immediate moment”, however, this definition essentially attempts to summarize criticisms into a straw-man position.
+immediate moment”, however, this caricature of her own position essentially attempts to summarize criticisms into a simplified straw-man position, and this does not work.
 Take

 "I made a mistake in presuming that the